 Figure 8.2.
 Field conditions on the first day of excavation at the Gallagher Homesite (20CX201).
 Photograph taken by the author.

 Figure 8.3.
-A hand-sketched site map showing locations of excavation units.
+Site map showing locations of excavation units.
 Each square = 1 m^2 .
 North is to the top of the page.
-A properly drafted field map will be included in the final report.
+Drawn by Ariel Terpstra.

 Unit Summaries